 Vitamins, minerals and other important nutrients in turmeric

 Manganese, iron, vitamin B6, potassium.*

 The phytochemical curcumin** (the yellow or orange pigment in turmeric) is thought to be one of the main sources of turmeric’s medicinal properties; it is at the very least one of the most studied nutrients in turmeric.

-And thankfully when you’re spicing up your curry with turmeric you don’t have to worry about ulcers, intestinal bleeding or any of the other side effects that the pharmaceutical drugs mentioned above may cause.
+And thankfully, when you’re spicing up your curry with turmeric, you don’t have to worry about ulcers, intestinal bleeding or any of the other side effects that can be caused by the pharmaceutical drugs mentioned above.

 Just some of what the research has suggested thus far (refers to studies/research done on curcumin unless otherwise noted):

 - Inhibits the growth of skin cancer (melanoma)

 - Protects colon cells from free radicals

 - Helps the body to destroy mutated cancer cells